ermites-io/passwd/README.md

 An example tool is provided in this repository:

-`go get -u git.sr.ht/~eau/passwd/cmd/pcrypt`
+**`go get -u git.sr.ht/~eau/passwd/cmd/pcrypt`**

-hopefully it helps understanding how to use this package.
+hopefully this helps understanding how to use this package.

+## Changelog

+* v0.1.2: fix hash parsing.
+* v0.1.1: fix /issues/1
+* v0.1.0: initial release

+## Important Notes

+bcrypt is just a wrapper to `x/crypto/bcrypt`, only scrypt and argon support masked parameters.

+bcrypt is implemented for migration purposes, **`passwd.Compare()`** will works perfectly with `x/crypto/bcrypt` hashed passwords while using a modern profile to store new passwords.

 ## Featuring (because there is always a star in your production..)